Custom Operators

 def is_invalid_iban(field_value: str, expected: bool) -> bool:

-"""Return True when the IBAN is invalid (deny condition)."""
+"""Return True when the IBAN is invalid (block condition)."""

 valid = bool(IBAN_RE.match(str(field_value)))